robonxt/CleanYourReddit/readme.md

 # CleanYourReddit: collection of web Reddit filters for a cleaner experience

 Adblock filters for Reddit.
-Adblock filters for Reddit.
 Removes Coin Sales, Powerups, Promoted Posts, and other annoyances.

 Tested on uBlock Origin on Chrome.
 May work with other Adblockers and other browsers.